Washburn Law's Barbados Study Abroad Programs is open to both U.S. law students and international law students.

-Enrollment is limited to 50 U.S. or Canadian law students; however, one-half of these enrollments will be reserved for Washburn Law students until March 4, 2015.
+Enrollment is limited to 50 students, and 25 of the 50 maximum places will be reserved for Washburn Law students until March 4, 2015.
 Enrollment will be granted in order of application receipt.
-Once 50 applications have been received, all subsequent applicants will have the opportunity to be put on a wait list.
+Once 50 applications have been received, all subsequent applicants will have the opportunity to be placed on a wait list.
 As noted elsewhere, applications must be received no later than April 15, 2015, and Washburn Law students should apply earlier (by March 15, 2015) in order to be eligible for the $500 Washburn University study abroad scholarship.

 "Students enrolling in a foreign summer or intersession program for credit toward a J.D. degree must have completed at least one year of full- or part-time law study at an ABA-approved law school or a law school described in Standard 506(a)(1) prior to enrolling."